QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

     ]
 ```

-That is all we need to do within the yaml file for the time being.
+If you have entries, that would be used, but are not required, you can add them as optional_cif_entries in their own list.
+However, this is not he case here, so this is all we need to do within the yaml file for the time being.

 ## Writing the python glue code.